 For many active adults, Green building practices are an important part of choosing an age-restricted community.
 These environmentally friendly practices often reduce energy consumption, which is good for the environment and good for the household budget.
 In recent years, developers have offered an increasing number of energy-saving options, including the very recent addition of solar power roof tiles.

 Solar power is an attractive energy-saving feature, but one that can be intimidating to install in an existing home.
 Solar panels are expensive and the systems can be complicated when attempting to retrofit them to an existing roof.
 Yet in some active adult communities, solar power options have become an easily chosen option when building a new home.

-About a year ago, Woodbridge by Del Webb became the developer’s first community to offer solar power roof systems as an option on new homes.
-According to PulteGroup, Del Webb’s parent company, the solar power option at Woodbridge has been chosen by about 30 percent of the the community’s homebuyers.
+Woodbridge by Del Webb in Manteca, California, became the developer’s first community to offer solar power roof systems as an option on new homes.
+According to PulteGroup, Del Webb’s parent company, the solar power option at Woodbridge has been chosen by about 30 percent of the community’s homebuyers.
 In fact, the system has proved so popular that solar power options may soon begin to turn up on Del Webb properties throughout the country.

-Likewise, Shea Homes have long been a proponent of environmentally-friendly building practices.
-Their Trilogy communities, designed for active adults aged 55 or better, are Green certified and include many energy-saving features.
+Likewise, Shea Homes has long been a proponent of environmentally friendly building practices.
+The Trilogy communities, designed for 55+ active adults, are Green certified and include many energy-saving features.
 By opting for one of Shea Homes’ Green Packages, homeowners can add solar power to their energy-efficient homes.

 Solar power systems may not yet be standard options at all active adult communities, but they are beginning to show up in new home developments across the country.
 As 55+ community developers such as Del Webb, Lennar, and Shea Homes begin to see how popular solar power systems are with homebuyers in their initial markets, they may soon be able to offer solar power in even more communities.